Introduction and History:

 Each year, off-duty uniform and civilian employees of the Halton Regional Police Service, local businesses, schools and sports organizations give their time, talents and resources in support of the initiative's continued success.

-In 2012, the Halton Regional Police Service Toys for Tots program raised more than $284,000 in toys, gift cards, cash and food for 3,700 local families in need - 200 more than the year before.
+In 2013, the Halton Regional Police Service Toys for Tots program raised more than $340,000 in toys, gift cards, cash and food for 3,500 local families in need.

 In an effort to exceed last year's record fundraising total, organizers of this year's campaign challenged you to take Toys for Tots to your school, workplace, neighbourhood or organization.